+EFFECTIVE TEACHING

-EFFECTIVE TEACHING Effective Teaching
+Effective Teaching

-The program teaches advanced skills needed to engage students and improve classroom practice for new or veteran teachers, with or without certification who are working in international schools.
+The program teaches advanced skills needed to engage students and improve classroom practice for new or veteran teachers.
 Coursework is aligned with the Danielson and Marzano teacher frameworks in order to provide curriculum that is in line with these widely adopted models for effective teaching.
-Students enrolling in the Effective Teaching program must be currently employed in an international school setting.

-- 1. Develop the knowledge and skills to promote the engagement of diverse learners. - 2.
-Demonstrate professional growth as effective and responsive teachers. - 3.
-Gain skills in instructional design and the fundamentals of instruction in online learning environments. - Students will use research to synthesize theory and practice by applying cumulative program knowledge in an authentic way and consistent with 21st century best practice.
+- Develop the knowledge and skills to promote the engagement of diverse learners. - Demonstrate professional growth as effective and responsive teachers. - Gain skills in instructional design and the fundamentals of instruction in online learning environments. - Students will use research to synthesize theory and practice by applying cumulative program knowledge in an authentic way and consistent with 21st century best practice.